allpark/Anonygram/README.md

 ## Built With

-* [jquery](https://jquery.com/) - feature-rich Javascript library for HMTL DOM manipulation and more
+* [jquery](https://jquery.com/) - feature-rich JavaSscript library for HMTL DOM manipulation and more

 ## Authors